pixelgalaxies/crescendo/README.md

 ### Crescendo is a mobile-first grid framework built with the Flexible Box Layout Module or as you might know it, Flexbox.

 ### Support
 Crescendo was built in Google Chrome.
-However, it will work in all modern browsers (Opera, Moilla Firefox, Microsoft Edge, Safari).
+However, it will work in all modern browsers (Opera, Mozilla Firefox, Microsoft Edge, Safari).

 ### Install:
 To use Crescendo, just paste these snippets into your head tags: